ixnewton/kde-window-moves/README.md

 One behaviour implemented in widthM/widthP/winTop is that left, right and bottom edges are sticky so when a window is close to the margin zone this edge is static and expansion is then relative to the "sticky" edge.

+When a window is moved by any function the screen cursor is repostioned to follow the window and to prevent the cursor losing the window's focus.

 KDE remembers the size and position of application windows so they re-open at the last used layout position. window-moves.sh can quickly set preferred layouts for most applications.

 The set of example key combinations can be a starting point for any preferred scheme.